Leaders of Compassion, Peace & Justice ministries say campaign positions mirror Presbyterian policy

 Tags: advisory committee on social, advisory committee on social witness, committee on social witness policy, compassion peace justice, compassion peace justice ministries, coordinator of the presbyterian, justice jubilee policy platform, moral justice jubilee policy, moral justice jubilee policy platform, office of public, office of public witness, office of racial intercultural, office of racial intercultural justice, people's campaign, poor people's campaign, presbyterian committee on the self-development, presbyterian disaster assistance, presbyterian ministry at the united, presbyterian mission agency, social witness policy

-Ministries: Compassion, Peace and Justice, Office of Public Witness, Presbyterian Hunger Program, Presbyterian Ministry at the United Nations, Presbyterian Peacemaking Program, Gender & Racial Justice, Matthew 25 in the PC(USA): A bold vision and invitation, Racial Equity & Women’s Intercultural Ministries
+Ministries: Compassion, Peace and Justice, Office of Public Witness, Presbyterian Hunger Program, Presbyterian Ministry at the United Nations, Presbyterian Peacemaking Program, Gender, Racial and Intercultural Justice, Matthew 25 in the PC(USA): Join the Movement, Racial Equity & Women’s Intercultural Ministries